tailSpike/promptpilot-pro/docs/MANUAL_TESTING_EPIC8_STORY1_LINEAR_BUILDER_V2.md

    - Click a variable/binding token (`data-testid="binding-expression"`, e.g., name) and confirm it toggles into the prompt field as `{{name}}`.

 4. Data Inspector
     - Open the Data Inspector drawer (`data-testid="data-inspector-toggle"`, then verify `data-testid="data-inspector"`).
-   - Provide sample input data if supported (e.g., `{ "name": "Ada" }`).
+    - Verify sections:
+       - Header shows "Data Inspector".
+   - "Input (workflow.input)" textarea is present (`data-testid="data-inspector-input"`).
+Type a message that your prompt can use, e.g., "Hello".
+This maps to `workflow.input`.
+       - "Additional variables" list allows adding key/value pairs.
+Click "Add variable" and add key `name` with value `Ada`.
+These map to `workflow.name`, `workflow.<key>`.
+    - Advanced JSON modal:
+       - Click the "Advanced JSON…" button.
+A modal appears (`data-testid="data-inspector-advanced-modal"`) with title "Advanced Inputs (JSON)" and a JSON textarea prefilled from the composed inputs.
+       - Edit the JSON (for example, set `workflow.input` or add another key) and click Save (`data-testid="data-inspector-advanced-save"`).
+The plain text input and variables list should update accordingly.
+       - Cancel (`data-testid="data-inspector-advanced-cancel"`) should close without applying changes.
     - Drawer should remain visible while interacting with the step card.

 5. Inline validation
    - Intentionally break validation (e.g., clear prompt content) and confirm inline warnings appear (`data-testid="validation-inline"`).